deepcausality-rs/sites/web/content/en/blog/real-time-streaming-analytics.md

 exercise to settle some questions I had about the Rust ecosystem.
 I wanted to know if there is a production ready message system written in Rust that can be used for this project, and if so, how well does it perform?
 Next, I was eager to learn how good Async works in practice.
 And the, it was largely unknown how well SBE message encoding would work with Rust given that Rust support was added only recently.
-Finallym I wanted to see how good Rust and cargo works in a mono-repo structure.
+Finally, I wanted to see how good Rust and cargo works in a mono-repo structure.
 A lot of questions had to be answered, and spoiler alert, I found answers to all of them and wrote the entire project in Rust.